 To delete a config value entirely, use --delete.
-To get an existing key, pass only the key name.
+To list the values of the configuration file or the default values, use --list.
+To get and existing key, pass only the key name.
 To set a key, pass both the key name and the new value.
 Keys can be specified in the format "section.name" or simply "name"; the section will default to "repository" and "cache" for the repo and cache configs, respectively.